Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The requirements and need to register for a Trade Name vary, depending on the type of business entity.

-The sole proprietorship and general partnership are the most common business structures to register for a Maryland DBA.
-By default, the legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
+The sole proprietorship and general partnership are the most common business structures for registering for a Maryland DBA.
+By default, the legal name of a Maryland sole proprietorship or partnership can be the owner’s full first and last name, which can be used without registering.

-For example, if Mike Smith starts a business cleaning houses but doesn’t use a business name, he doesn’t have to register.
-If Mike decides to name his business Mike’s Home Cleaners, then he will need to register.
+For example, if Mike Smith starts cleaning houses but doesn’t use a business name, he doesn’t have to register.
+However, if Mike decides to name his business Mike’s Home Cleaners, he will need to register.

 Steps to Register a Maryland Trade Name